marktyler72/Notes/pico_notes.md

     "runToEntryPoint": "main",
 ~~~

+Note: If you insert too many breakpoints into a program (maybe more than two) then VSCode will refuse to
+load the program onto the Pico with a GDB error.
+The solution is to disable some of the breakpoints.

 ## Use picotool to query the code loaded on a Pico
 First step is to put the Pico in BOOTSEL mode (hold down button while powering)
 Next give the command: